WarsInReverie/WarsInReverie.github.io/content/blog/glossy-gyaru-unit/index.md

 (The "Shooter Scooter", "Inali", & "Depresso Expresso")

 But even then, the name just kinda stuck.
 Not that it’s particularly charming, I was just too lazy to dish out any more names.
 So come this year, once I felt like revisiting some of my old work after committing to *”Wars in Reverie”* as a project title, I wanted to touch up an MBT-31 and give it cool decals.
-Then, when it came time to put a name on the barrel, what other one to slap on except *Glossy Gyaru*.
+Then, when it came time to put a name on the barrel, what other one to slap on except Glossy Gyaru.
 Thus how I made the Glossy Gyaru pictured in the main article.

 ## Unit Assignment